David-Bauman/Multi-Threaded-Wikipiedia-Importance/README.md

 ## What is it?

 This analyzer is a C++, multi-threaded implementation of [Wikipedia Importance Analyzer](https://github.com/David-Bauman/Wikipedia-Importance).
 It currently does the same analysis as the Python version, has the same capabilities (such as pausing), and includes a file to make the data human readable.
-The major difference is the addition of a compile step.
+See the Python version's [docs](https://github.com/David-Bauman/Wikipedia-Importance) for most relevant information.
+The major differences are the addition of a [compile step](#compiling) and a massive increase in [speed](#speed).

 ## Compiling

 Both programs, `creatingimportance` and `makeimportanceusable`, are C++ files.
 Use your favorite compiler and be sure to link the thread and curl libraries!
 Included as the first line in each file is a suggested compilation command.

+## Speed

+This project achieves a non-linear increase in speed as more threads are added.

+- 1 thread. ~12 pages/second.
+Note that just switching from Python to C++ gave us a 3x boost.
+- 4 threads. ~72 pages/second.
+We would expect a little under a 4x increase in speed (~40 pages/second to account for threading overhead).
+Instead we achieve a 6x increase.
+- 8 threads. ~300 pages/second.
+Another outstanding jump, having expected between ~92 (based off 1 thread time) and ~144 (based off 4 threads time).
+- 12 threads. ~600 pages/second.
+Ungodly.
+It takes about 150 minutes to analyze all 5.5 million articles on English Wikipedia.

 ## Contributing